eliasorbon/covid_data_dashboard/README.md

 ## Project Overview

 This project is a Python-based interactive dashboard for visualizing COVID-19 data.
-It demonstrates proficiency in data analysis, visualization, and software development, making it an excellent portfolio piece for a data analyst position.
+It demonstrates basic data handling, visualization, and GUI development skills, serving as an introductory portfolio piece for data analysis and Python programming.

 ## Features

-1. **Interactive Country Selection**: Users can choose from a dropdown menu of countries to visualize data.
+1. **Country Selection**: Users can choose a country from a dropdown menu to visualize its data.
-2. **Multi-faceted Data Visualization**: The dashboard presents three key aspects of COVID-19 data:
+2. **Multi-faceted Data Visualization**: The dashboard presents three aspects of COVID-19 data:
-   - Daily New Cases
+   - Daily New Cases (7-day average)
-   - Daily New Deaths
+   - Daily New Deaths (7-day average)
    - Vaccination Progress
-3. **Time Series Analysis**: All data is presented over time, allowing for trend analysis.
+3. **Time Series Visualization**: All data is presented over time, allowing for basic trend visualization.
-4. **Data Smoothing**: 7-day moving averages are used to smooth out daily fluctuations in case and death data.
-5. **Responsive Design**: The dashboard adjusts to display data for the selected country in real-time.

-## Technologies and Methodologies
+## Technologies and Methodologies Used

 ### 1. Data Acquisition and Processing
 - **Data Source**: Our World in Data (OWID) COVID-19 dataset
 - **Library Used**: Pandas
 - **Methodology**:
   - Data is fetched directly from OWID's GitHub repository using Pandas' `read_csv` function.
-  - Date parsing is performed to convert string dates to datetime objects for proper time series analysis.
+  - Basic data processing: Converting date strings to datetime objects for proper plotting.

 ### 2. Data Visualization
 - **Library Used**: Matplotlib
-- **Methodologies**:
+- **Methodology**:
   - Line plots are used to visualize trends over time.
-  - Different color schemes are employed for each type of data for clear distinction.
-  - Proper labeling and titles are added for clarity and context.
+  - Separate plots are created for cases, deaths, and vaccination data.

 ### 3. Interactive GUI Development
 - **Library Used**: Tkinter
-- **Methodologies**:
+- **Methodology**:
-  - Object-Oriented Programming (OOP) principles are applied to create a structured and maintainable codebase.
-  - Event-driven programming is used to handle user interactions.
-  - Matplotlib figures are embedded in Tkinter canvas for seamless integration of plots in the GUI.

-### 4. Data Analysis Techniques
-- **Time Series Analysis**: Data is analyzed and presented as a time series, allowing for trend identification.
-- **Data Smoothing**: 7-day moving averages are used to reduce noise and highlight trends in daily case and death data.
-- **Comparative Analysis**: The ability to switch between countries allows for easy comparison of COVID-19 situations in different regions.
-- **Vaccination Progress Tracking**: Vaccination data is presented as a percentage of the population, allowing for standardized comparison across countries of different sizes.
+  - A simple GUI is created with a dropdown for country selection and tabs for different data views.
+  - Basic event handling is implemented to update plots when a country is selected.

-## Code Structure and Best Practices
+## Code Structure

-1. **Modular Design**: The code is organized into a class structure, promoting reusability and maintainability.
+1. **Class-based Design**: The code is organized into a `CovidDataDashboard` class, demonstrating basic object-oriented programming.
-2. **Error Handling**: Try-except blocks are used to gracefully handle potential errors, especially during data loading.
-3. **Code Comments**: Throughout the script, comments are used to explain complex operations and improve code readability.
-4. **Efficient Data Manipulation**: Pandas is used for efficient handling of large datasets.
-5. **Scalability**: The design allows for easy addition of new data visualizations or features.
+2. **Data Loading**: Data is loaded once at initialization and stored in a Pandas DataFrame.
+3. **Plot Updates**: Separate methods handle the creation and updating of plots.

 ## Running the Project